This article is part of a larger series on Hiring.

 Any IT professional must be able to diagnose and quickly resolve tech-related issues your company faces.
 Since so many types of IT professionals exist, you need to narrow down what you need the employee to do so that you can find the right candidate.
-Our guide will help you hire an IT professional as it covers steps from determining the type you need and salary to pay, to reviewing applicants, running a background check, and making an offer.
+Our guide will help you find and hire the best IT people, as it covers steps from determining the type you need and salary to offer, to reviewing applicants, running a background check, and making an offer.

 Step 1: Determine the Type of IT Professional You Need